Building Your Spice Tolerance

 What makes food taste spicy?

-Regardless of your background, whether you’re travelling and want to sample more local foods without worrying about the spice, including more spice in your food because of the health benefits, or simply enjoy the flavour, I’m sharing my top tips to build your spice tolerance to be…better with spice!
+Regardless of your background, whether you’re travelling and want to sample more local foods without worrying about the spice, including more spice in your food because of the health benefits, or simply enjoy the flavour, I’m sharing my top tips to build your spice tolerance to be…better with spice.

-Pair it with dairy
+Pair it with dairy:

 Dishes like mac and cheese, creamy pasta sauce, a rich bechamel or anything cream/ cheese based will help to alkalise the spiciness of the chilli.
-While dining out an an Indian restaurant, you’ll find raita (yoghurt dip) or lassi served alongside the food.
-There’s a scientific explanation to this - the fat in the dairy helps to bind and wash away capascin, the develish red compound that causes you to sweat and tear up.
+While dining out an Indian restaurant, you’ll find raita (yoghurt dip) or lassi served alongside the food.
+There’s a scientific explanation to this - the fat in the dairy helps to bind and wash away capsaicin.
 So when in doubt, yoghurt, cream or cold milk is the way to go.
-Try my 10 Minute Tzatziki recipe if you’re looking for a cooling yoghurt dip.

-Go for milder peppers/ chilli and take it easy
+Go for milder peppers/ chilli and take it easy:

 Sweet or smoked paprika, pickled jalapeños, pimentos, or banana peppers are great starter chillies and a good way to incorporate spice into your dishes.
 Paprika pairs wonderfully with lots of sauces, while pickled jalapeños or banana peppers are great toppings to add to pizza, salad, or sandwiches.
-Kashmiri chilli powder is also a wonderful starter spice - known for its vibrant colours and sweet, mild heat, it will add a rich red hue to your dishes and a gentle spiciness that you can build your tolerance with.

-Turn it into a sauce, relish, chilli oil or salsa!
+Turn it into a sauce, relish, chilli oil or salsa:

 A sauce, dip, relish, or chilli oil will help you control the amount of heat you are adding to a dish as you can experiment with the flavours and add as little or as much as you desire according to your taste.

-Pair it with starchy food
+Pair it with starchy food:

 Pair your spicy dishes like curries or sauces with bland, starchy (and let's be honest, carby) foods like rice, bread, pasta, potatoes, roti, or naan.
 These ingredients will help soak up the spice.
 I also recommend larger quantities of starch as compared to the spicy dish.

-Leave the ego behind
+Leave the ego behind:

 Eating spicy food can sometimes be a test of toughness, but in honesty, if you're learning to build your tolerance, leave the ego behind and accept that some chillies are just too spicy.
 Take it slow and build your palate up to a point where you grow to enjoy the flavours, and use spice to enhance your dishes instead of overpowering them.